 HB 751 (2025)

-Study licensing of substance use treatment programs, let students enroll in any public school, allow recording of public school events
+Study licensing of substance use treatment programs, let at least 10% of students enroll outside their local public school district

 Establishes certification of outpatient substance use treatment programs and facilities by the Department of Health and Human Services (DHHS).
 This bill also directs DHHS to assign an individual within its Ombudsman's office to investigate and resolve complaints related to substance use or mental health treatment facilities.